Champii/Nodulator/README.md

   and only player itself can access to its resource (GET, PUT and DELETE on own /api/1/players/:id)

+  POST and GET-without-id are still accessible for anyone (you can override them)

   /!\ 'user' keyword must only be used on account resource